2009 swine flu pandemic in Mexico: Confirmed cases

-Dr. José Ángel Córdova Villalobos, the federal Secretary of Health, stated on April 25, 2009 that since March, there had been over 1300 reported cases and put the death toll at 83, with 20 confirmed to be linked to a new swine influenza strain of Influenza A virus subtype H1N1.
+Dr. José Ángel Córdova Villalobos, the federal Secretary of Health, stated on April 25, 2009, that since March, there had been over 1300 reported cases and put the death toll at 83, with 20 confirmed to be linked to a new swine influenza strain of Influenza A virus subtype H1N1.
 As of April 26 there have been 1,614 cases, with 103 deaths and about 400 patients in hospitals.
 Around two-thirds of the sick patients had recovered.

 However, flu death toll in Mexico could be lower than first thought, said Dr. Gerald Evans, head of the Association of Medical Microbiology and Infectious Disease Canada and a member of a federal pandemic-planning committee, on April 29:

 There was a lot of speculation and what seemed to be evidence there were dozens and dozens of deaths.
 Careful analysis showed these people likely died of something else, and not flu.
-That's really good news, and that would fit with what we've seen outside of Mexico.as of October 7, it is reported that more new cases of A/H1N1 were recorded in the month of September then in any other month-there were 9,231 new confirmed cases of A/H1N1 influenza in Mexico in September.
-It is important to remember that that number represents only confirmed cases, far more people infected with A/H1N1 influenza became only mildly ill, and recovered without seeing a doctor, and thus never had their cases confirmed or counted.
-Widespread closures of schools are unlikely, however, as it is known that the virus has a low mortality rate.
-"We know that the situation is not as serious as officials feared last spring" said health secretary Jose Angel Cordava.
+That's really good news, and that would fit with what we've seen outside of Mexico.